 Investing in people and neighborhoods to advance Louisville’s “Quality of Place”

 Creating a 25-year city plan for development and revitalization

 Greg is an entrepreneur, businessman and philanthropist who started several businesses including SerVend International and Iceberg Ventures, a private investment firm.
 He also co-founded bCatalyst, the first business accelerator in Louisville.

-Greg graduated from Trinity High School and majored in Economics at Vanderbilt.
+A graduate of Trinity High School, Greg majored in Economics at Vanderbilt.
 He and his wife Alex have four children.